 As we head into summer (at least in the Northern Hemisphere!) and the pace adjusts slightly, hopefully giving us a little time to reflect, develop and plan, I wanted to share two posts that relate to HOW we achieve our goals and WHAT we can and should expect from those around us in the process. … Continue reading Three people (dis)engagement behaviours to watch out for

-As it’s LGBT Pride Month, I thought it might be interesting to talk about allies.
+As we mark 50 years since the Stonewall riots during June, our LGBT Pride Month, I thought it might be interesting to talk about allies.
 Of course, this discussion doesn’t just apply to LGBTQ+ community, it’s relevant for all aspects of diversity and inclusion – be that gender parity, sexuality, ethnicity, physical (dis)ability, mental health or any other part of society… Continue reading #Pride: Why LGBTQ+ allies matter

 I’ve spent a lot of my career working in newly formed and start-up businesses, and I have a real passion for being part of something new & exciting.
 However, for the last 3 years, I headed back to the corporate world to prove to myself that the skills I used in start-ups were fully transferable… Continue reading 5 observations when moving from a corporate to a start-up